Apple’s iOS 12.1.4 update fixes problems, but it’s also causing problems for iPhone, iPad, and iPod touch owners

-You Can Downgrade to iOS 12.1
+You Can Downgrade from iOS 12.1.4

-Unfortunately, Apple’s closed off the downgrade paths to iOS 12.0.1, iOS 12.0 and iOS 11.
+Unfortunately, Apple’s also closed off the downgrade paths to iOS 12.1.2, iOS 12.1.1, iOS 12.1, iOS 12.0.1, iOS 12.0 and iOS 11.
 There’s currently no way back to any of those updates.

 For more about how the downgrade process works, take a look at our detailed walkthrough.

-Install iOS 12.1.1 for Better Security
+Install iOS 12.1.4 for Better Security

-If you're on the fence, here's one of the best reasons to install iOS 12.1.1.
+If you're on the fence, here's one of the best reasons to install iOS 12.1.4.

-If you value your device's security you'll want to install the iOS 12.1.1 update on your iPhone, iPad, or iPod touch today.
-Apple's iOS 12.1.1 update comes with new security patches that will help protect your phone.
+If you skipped iOS 12.1.1, you'll probably want to install the iOS 12.1.4 update on your iPhone, iPad, or iPod touch today.

-In all, there are 17 patches for potential security exploits and you can read about them over on Apple's website.
+The iOS 12.1.1 update brought 17 patches for potential security exploits.
+They'll will help protect your phone.
+You can read about them over on Apple's website.

-If you skipped iOS 12.1, you'll get its 24 patches with your version of iOS 12.1.1.
-If you skipped iOS 12.0.1, your iOS 12.1.1 update brings two additional patches.
+If you skipped iOS 12.1, you'll get the 24 patches from that update with your version of iOS 12.1.4.
+If you skipped iOS 12.0.1, your iOS 12.1.4 update brings two additional patches.
 Both patches are for potential lock screen exploits.

-If you skipped iOS 12.0, and you're still running iOS 11.4.1 or below, your iOS 12.1.1 update comes with a longer list of security updates.
+If you skipped iOS 12.0, and you're still running iOS 11.4.1 or below, your iOS 12.1.4 update comes with a longer list of security updates.